TanyaSamal/nodejs2022Q2-service/README.md

 ## I recommend you to test each suite separately because I had a timeout error when start all tests at once (thrown: "Exceeded timeout of 5000 ms for a test.").
 One by one they all pass.

-After each request you can see its log in the "logs" folder (file "combined.log").
+After each request you can see its log in the "logs" folder.
 If there is an error it will be written in the error.log file inside.

-You can change count of logging levels in the .env file.
+You can change count of logging levels and max file size in the .env file.
 Log example:

 ```bash
 {